A Complexity-Brightness Correlation in Gamma Ray Bursts: Introduction

-Although such correlations are natural in intrinsic brightness, we however observe them as a function of {\it apparent} brightness.
-This means that the distribution of GRBs over luminosity distance significantly differs from a power law (in the case of a power law, intrinsically strong and intrinsically weak GRBs would be blended in the same proportion at any apparent brightness).
-Of course, in a cosmological scenario, the distribution over luminosity distance differs from a power law even for a non-evolving rate of GRB production.
-However, the variation of the slope of the $\log N - \log P$ curve is too smooth (see, e.g., M\'esz\'aros \& M\'esz\'aros 1996) to obtain such strong correlations in a narrow range of the apparent brightness (within one decade).
-This led SPS97 to the qualitative conclusion that a strong evolutionary factor is probably involved.
+Although such correlations are natural in intrinsic peak luminosity, we, however, observe them in a narrow range (within one decade) of {\it apparent} peak brightness (i.e., peak count rate).
+This means that the distribution of GRBs over luminosity distance differs significantly from a power law.
+(In the case of a power law, intrinsically strong and intrinsically weak GRBs would be blended in the same proportion at any apparent brightness.)
+These correlations can put additional constraints on the spatial distribution of the GRB sources.

 This work follows SPS97 in its main objectives.
-The larger statistics of GRBs is used, and, most importantly, the procedure of discriminating between simple and complex bursts is formalized and improved to a higher discrimination power.
-Due to the latter improvement, the direct test for a complexity - brightness correlation gave a very significant and meaningful result, which is described in \S~3.
-Then, in \S~4, we describe the results of our studies of the ATP shape as a function of brightness -- these studies show further effects which are also associated with the complexity - brightness correlation.
-In \S~5, we present a model example demonstrating how the above correlations can appear under simple assumptions and discuss the issue of the GRB intrinsic luminosity function.
-In the Appendix, we present a detailed description of the data analysis for the ATP study as well as a number of additional tests for possible systematic errors.
+A larger statistics of GRBs is used, and, most importantly, the procedure of discriminating between simple and complex bursts is formalized and made more efficient.
+Due to the latter improvement, the direct test for a complexity - peak brightness correlation gives a very significant and meaningful result, which is described in \S~3.
+Then, in \S~4, we describe the results of our studies of the ATP shape as a function of brightness.
+These studies show further effects which are also associated with the complexity - brightness correlation.
+In \S~5, we present a model example demonstrating how the above correlations could occur using simple assumptions and discuss the issue of the GRB intrinsic luminosity function.
+In the Appendices, we present a detailed description of the data analysis for the ATP study as well as a number of additional tests for possible systematic errors.

+Some of the results presented here were also presented in a preliminary form in Stern, Svensson, and Poutanen (1997).

+When using words ``brightness'', ``bright'', ``dim'', ``strong'', or ``weak'', we always refer to the {\it apparent} peak brightness (peak flux or peak count rate), except in those cases when we clearly write {\it intrinsic}.